Recording & Clearing Checks

 To enter multiple checks back-to-back, select the Create More checkbox before saving.

-Once recorded, you’ll see the check appear on both your Ledger and the Balances tab as a recorded check.
+Once recorded, you’ll see the check appear on both your Ledger and the Accounts tab as a recorded check.

 How to Clear a Check in Ledger

-Clearing a payment is the process of linking your recorded check payment to the posted withdrawal or deposit in your bank account.
-Doing this will reduce the balance of your Undeposited Checks or Outstanding Checks account and replace the check with the posted transaction.
+“Clearing” a payment is the process of linking your recorded check payment to the posted withdrawal or deposit.
+Doing this will reduce the balance of your Undeposited Checks or Outstanding Checks account and link the payment in your ledger to the invoice or bill you recorded the check on.

 Once the check clears the bank account, you can clear the recorded check by following these steps: